multitheftauto/mtasa-blue/CONTRIBUTING.md

 4. Use the body to explain what and why vs. how

-**Follow up (addendum) commits should refer to the previous commit.** Do this by including the previous commit-identifier SHA and a summarised commit message in the new commit message.
+**Follow up (addendum) commits should refer to the previous commit.** Do this by including the previous commit-identifier SHA and, if there's space, a summarised commit message in the new commit message.
 Doing this will help identify related commits if they are viewed at a later date.